Suspect in the Colorado Springs LGBTQ club shooting is slated to appear in court today as prosecutors work to finalize formal charges

 A survivor named Anthony, who declined to give his last name, said while "the community is strong, and we will get through this," he now feels unsafe.

-"I will be uncomfortable going anywhere for a long time," Anthony said during a news conference while still hospitalized Tuesday, CNN affiliate KRDO reported.
+"I will be uncomfortable going anywhere for a long time," Anthony said during a news conference while still hospitalized Tuesday, KRDO reported.

 Asked what he would say to the accused shooter, Anthony said he would tell Aldrich, "Why don't you meet somebody and get to know their true heart before passing judgment?"